-It is difficult to find someone who does not use any means of communication over the internet.
-And when you think about the media, you already think about social networks, websites and more.
-But have you ever wondered what or how Japan's apps, websites and social networks are?
-Here is a short list of some popular applications, social networks and websites in Japan:
+It's hard to find someone who doesn't use any means of communication over the internet.
+And when you think of a means of communication, you already think of social networks, websites, among others.
+But have you ever wondered what or what Japan's apps, websites and social networks are like?
+Here is a short list of some popular apps, social networks and websites in Japan:

 Official site: https://www.mbga.jp/

-Gree is a social platform for mobile games and was founded in the same year as Facebook in 2004 Tokyo-Japan, providing more than seven thousand games and applications to its users.
+Gree is a social mobile gaming platform being founded in the same year as Facebook in the year 2004 Tokyo-Japan, it provides more than seven thousand games and apps to its users.

-It became popular in Japan because in 2007 "Fishing Star" was one of the first mobile games in the world, this platform has more than 26 million registrations in Japan and more than 155 million registrations in the world.
+It became popular in Japan, as it put in 2007 ”Fishing Star” one of the first mobile games in the world, this platform has more than 26 million entries in Japan and more than 155 million entries worldwide.

 Official site: https://gree.jp/